How to Buy at Bid for Wine

 Live Auctions take place in a saleroom and are conducted by an auctioneer.
 They can held in various locations and are externally marketed.
 Live Auction sales catalogues are listed on the Bid for Wine website and buyers can place pre-sale bids online.

 Whilst these auctions are conducted off-line they are streamed live over the Bid for Wine website using our proprietary BidStream simulcast bidding software, this allowing internet bidders to compete directly with room bidders.
-Live Auctions are subject to a buyer's premium and this is clearly indicated on each item within the sale catalogue.
+Live Auctions are generally subject to a buyer's premium and this is clearly indicated on each item within the sale catalogue.
 Buyers premium is always shown inclusive of VAT at the prevailing rate.

 How to Bid For Items